The-Motolani/requirement-analysis/README.md

 + Security: The system must protect sensitive user and payment data (encryption in transit/at rest), ensure authentication/authorization for host- and user-operations.

 + Usability: The user interface (both web and mobile) should be intuitive, enabling users to complete bookings with minimal friction.

+## Use Case Diagrams

+A Use Case Diagram is a type of diagram in the Unified Modeling Language (UML) that visually illustrates the interactions between actors (users or other external systems) and the system under consideration.

+**Key elements include:**

+- **Actors:** Entities external to the system (users, other systems) that initiate or are affected by interactions.

+- **Use Cases:** Represent specific goals or tasks that the system performs in response to an actor’s actions.

+- **System Boundary:** Defines what is inside the system (in scope) versus what is external.

+- **Relationships:** Include, extend, and generalization relationships help model reusable behaviours or alternative flows.

+### Benefits of Use Case Diagrams

+Here are some of the main advantages of using use case diagrams in software development and requirements engineering:

+#### Improved Communication & Shared Understanding

+Use case diagrams provide a visual representation that is easier for non-technical stakeholders (like business users, product owners) to understand.
+They create a shared “language” between business, analysts, and developers.

+#### Clarifies System Scope and Interactions

+By explicitly showing actors and system boundaries, they help teams understand what the system will do, and what lies outside its scope.
+This helps set clear expectations, reduce ambiguity, and avoid scope creep.

+#### Supports Requirements Gathering and Analysis

+Use case diagrams help identify and organize functional requirements by showing how users interact with the system and what goals they have.
+This helps find missing requirements, overlaps, or inconsistencies early.

+#### Foundation for Design, Testing & Validation

+- They offer input for system design: helping designers and architects understand user interactions and plan system behavior.

+- They also aid in deriving test cases: from each use case you can generate scenarios to verify the system meets its requirements.

+#### Helps Manage Complexity and Reuse

+Especially in larger systems, use case diagrams help break down the system into manageable parts.
+Also, relationships like “include” allow reuse of common functionalities across use cases.

+## Acceptance Criteria
+Acceptance criteria are the specific conditions that a feature (or user story) must meet in order to be accepted by stakeholders.
+They focus on the “what” needs to be done (outcome) rather than the “how”.

+### Importance of Acceptance Criteria In Requirement Analysis

+Including well-defined acceptance criteria brings several advantages:

+- Ensures shared understanding.
+Stakeholders, developers and testers all see the same conditions for when a feature is complete — reducing misunderstandings.

+- Provides explicit basis for testing and validation.
+Since acceptance criteria are testable, they guide both development (what to build) and quality assurance (what to verify).

+- Helps maintain quality and manage scope.
+By making what “done” means explicit, you reduce the chance of scope creep, incomplete features, and surprises.

+- Improves efficiency.
+Clear criteria reduce ambiguity, which means fewer revisions, quicker development, fewer misunderstandings and rework.

+- Aligns development with business value.
+Because they are defined from the user or stakeholder perspective they help ensure that what is built truly delivers the intended value.

+### Example

+**User Story:**
+As a registered guest, I want to complete payment and confirm my booking so that my reservation is secured and I receive confirmation.

+**Acceptance Criteria:**
+**Scenario: Successful booking checkout**

+- Given the guest is logged in and has selected a hotel, room type, check-in date, check-out date, and guest count

+- And the guest has entered valid payment information (e.g., credit card or supported payment method)

+- When the guest clicks the “Confirm Booking & Pay” button

+- Then the system processes the payment successfully

+- And the booking status changes to “Confirmed”

+- And an email (and/or push notification) is sent to the guest within 2 minutes containing the booking reference, hotel details, stay dates, price breakdown, and cancellation policy

+- And the booked room inventory is immediately updated to reflect the reservation so no double-booking occurs

+**Scenario: Payment failure handling**

+- Given the guest is logged in and at checkout but payment fails (e.g., card declined, funds insufficient)

+- When the payment attempt is made

+- Then the checkout page displays a clear error message (“Payment could not be processed – please try another method or card”)

+- And the booking status remains “Pending” (not confirmed)

+- And the guest remains on the checkout page with the option to retry payment or choose another payment method

+**Scenario: Checkout timeout / performance requirement (non-functional)**

+- Given the system is under normal load conditions

+- When the guest clicks “Confirm Booking & Pay”

+- Then the system displays a booking confirmation or payment error within 5 seconds

+- And the guest doesn’t see any time-out error or “session expired” message within that period

+**Scenario: Supported payment methods**

+- Given the guest is at the payment step

+- When the guest selects a payment method

+- Then the system supports at least the following methods: major credit/debit cards, and one local/regional payment method (e.g., mobile money or local bank transfer)

+- And the guest can complete payment using any of these methods without additional hurdles

+**Scenario: Data integrity and traceability**

+- Given the booking is completed (confirmed)

+- Then a traceability record is created linking the guest, booking, payment transaction ID, room inventory change and notification sent

+- And this record is accessible by the host/hotel manager in their dashboard and by the system admin for auditing.